 I am Nikita Tejwani, and I teach math and ELA for 3rd-8th grade, as well as SAT, ACT, AP, and Regents for high school with a focus on math and science.
-I have been working as a tutor in Arizona and New York for five years, and I am currently a senior at New York University (NYU) studying qualitative research methods for educators.
-I am also a Computer Science and Mathematics minor.
-I always try to spread my love for STEM/STEAM among our students at Tip-Top Brain, but since I started working here two years ago, I have come to see that they already share my passion!
+I have been working as a tutor in Arizona and New York for six years, and I am currently a M.S. candidate in Learning Analytics at Teachers College.
+I am a graduate of New York University (NYU), where I studied research practices for equity in education.
+In addition, I earned a minor in Computer Science and Mathematics while at NYU.
+I always try to spread my love for STEM/STEAM among our students at Tip-Top Brain, but since I started working here three years ago, I have come to see that they already share my passion!
 Outside of school and teaching, I love to read and knit.

 In my high school in Arizona, I took several AP classes, including US Government and Politics, Psychology, Calculus BC, US History, Chemistry, and Biology, receiving all 4s and 5s.
 Additionally, I scored in the 99th percentile on the ACT and SAT, and was able to graduate in the top 1% of my class.